dalequark/daleonai/_drafts/convert-pdfs-to-audiobooks-with-machine-learning.md

 After Kaz collected and labeled a bunch of documents, he trained a machine learning model using [Google Cloud AutoML Tables](https://cloud.google.com/automl-tables).
 It's a no-code tool for building models based on tabular data.
 Here's a little gif showing what that tool looks like, and how Kaz used it to train a model:

 ![Gif of AutoML Tables interface](/images/automl_tables_kaz.gif "Gif of AutoML Tables interface")

+As you can see, the model was quite accurate (\~95% precision and recall)!
+So Kaz used this model as an intermediary step to identify which text to put in the audiobook.

+### Finding Relevant Text with Spit and Glue and Font Sizes

+Look, I'm no sissy--I've spent a lot of my life labeling training data (even though, these days, you [really don't have to](https://cloud.google.com/ai-platform/data-labeling/docs)).
+But for this project, I wondered if I could use a heuristic hack rather than labeling data and to train a model myself.

+I reasoned that font size is a pretty good way to tell what a piece of text is.
+Paper titles are probably the biggest font in the document.
+Meanwhile, the majority of text in a paper is body text, so whatever font size is most common in a doc should indicate body text.